fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

 tags: [swiftui, swift, apple, ios]
 ---

-Finding places, navigating our way or just checking what's around are essential things nowadays that smartphones can help.
+Finding places, navigating our way, or just checking what's around are essential things nowadays that smartphones can help.
 This year Apple added maps functionality to the SwiftUI framework.
 Let's check out how we can use and what are the current problems with it.

-> I would like to point out that this covers Xcode 12 beta software and it can changed in future releases.
+> I would like to point out that this covers Xcode 12 beta software and it can change in future releases.

 <!--more-->